-The mission of the Talent Development and Advanced Studies program is to provide gifted students (K-12) from all cultural and socioeconomic backgrounds with educational opportunities and non-instructional experiences that develop their potential for outstanding performance capability in intellectual, academic, creative, artistic and leadership areas.
-At the middle school level, TD students are served utilizing the inclusion model in Standard or Honors level courses in the core content areas.
+The mission of Advanced Studies programming is to provide Academically Intellectually Gifted (AIG) and advanced learners (K-12) from all cultural and socioeconomic backgrounds with educational opportunities and non-instructional experiences that develop their potential for outstanding performance capability in intellectual, academic, creative, artistic and leadership areas.
+At the middle school level, AIG and advanced learners are served utilizing the inclusion model in Standard or Honors-level courses in the core content areas.
 In these courses, teachers incorporate gifted research-based curriculum, practices, and strategies and make appropriate content modifications.
 Placement in Honors courses is based on multiple criteria and may include such things as EOG scores, previous course grades, teacher recommendations, and district benchmark exam scores.
-A variety of enrichment activities (e.g., National Academic League, Odyssey of the Mind, Math Counts, Chess Club, Science Olympiad, Shakespeare Recitation Competition, etc.) are also available.
+A variety of enrichment activities (e.g., National Academic League, Odyssey of the Mind, Math Counts, Chess Club, Math Olympiads, Science Olympiad, etc.) are also available.